Hanan-Nathem-Saadeh/Reading-Notes/Read:03-System.I.O.md

 * Directory    ===>  provides static methods for creating, moving, and enumerating through directories and subdirectories.
 * DirectoryInfo   ===>  provides instance methods for creating, moving, and enumerating through directories and subdirectories.
 * Path     ===> provides methods and properties for processing directory strings in a cross-platform manner.
-*
-**NOTE: Visual Basic users can use the methods and properties provided by the Microsoft.VisualBasic.FileIO.FileSystem class for file I/O**

 ## Streams
 * supports reading and writing bytes..
 * provide a common view of data sources and repositories, and isolate the programmer from the specific details of the operating system and underlying devices.